ibm-cloud-docs/hpc-ibm-spectrumlsf/faqs.md

 lsf cluster logon --username lsfadmin --password "$(cat ~/.lsf_password)" --url https://localhost:8448
 ```

-No this is not supported for security reasons.
+No, this is not supported for security reasons.
 Using a password file or command substitution to pass credentials is not recommended.
 Storing passwords in a plain text or referencing them directly in commands increases the risk of credential exposure.
 For example, a malicious actor could modify the file contents or intercept the command to compromise authentication.
 Instead, use the supported and more secure login method:

 ```pre